 What Is the SBA Form 1010 Series?

-The Small Business Administration (SBA) uses the information submitted on this SBA Form 1010 to determine the applicant’s eligibility for the SBA 8(a) program.
-If you are seeking 8(a) certification you must complete the Form 1010 and submit it to the SBA.
+The Small Business Administration (SBA) uses the information submitted on the SBA 1010 Forms to determine the applicant’s eligibility for the SBA 8(a) program.
+If you are seeking 8(a) certification you must complete Form 1010 and submit it to the SBA.

 The SBA 8(a) Business Development program is designed by the SBA as an assistance program to help eligible disadvantaged small businesses compete in the American economy.
-Participation in the program gives the businesses an opportunity to become more competitive within their field.
+Participation in the program gives businesses an opportunity to become more competitive within their field.
 A specific form must be filed depending on the business owner’s background.

 There are seven SBA 8(a) Loan application forms in total:

 - SBA Form 1010B-AIT, 8(a) Business Development (BD) Program Application American Indian - Tribally Owned Concern;